Ayers Rock, Australia

 Uluru-Kata Tjuta National Park

 The Uluru-Kata Tjuta National Park is home to Uluru, as well as other stunning rock formations like Kata Tjuta.
-Visitors can explore the park’s many walking trails, including the base of Uluru and the Valley of the Winds walk.
+Visitors can explore the park’s many walking trails, including the iconic 10-kilometer base walk around Uluru and the Valley of the Winds walk through the dramatic domes of Kata Tjuta.
+The base walk offers close-up views of the monolith’s russet slopes and sacred Aboriginal sites, taking approximately three to four hours to complete.

 The Cultural Centre